 Nashville has a surprising amount of street art.
 So much in fact that we have more self-guided tours dedicated to it!

 Graffiti?
 Street Art?
-One is wanted, one is not.
+One is wanted, and one is not.

 Street art and murals have been commissioned around the city to beautify shop walls, garages, and more.